Dec. 15, 2020

 An FAQ is in development.
 Additional resources and trainings for professionals at OPOs, transplant hospitals and histocompatibility labs are available on UNOS Connect.

-- KID114 Medically Urgent Status for Adult and Pediatric Candidates: Phase Two
+- KID114 - Medically Urgent Status for Adult and Pediatric Candidates (previously Phase 2)

 Find all policy notices and other guidance in the policy toolkits in the Professional Education section of the OPTN website:

 - Removal of DSA and Region from Kidney Allocation Toolkit